 It doesn't matter with the gun.

-You know, Geraldo, I let me let me go to what Jonathan's point is, and I I forget the exact words you used last night.
+You know, Geraldo, let me go to what Jonathan's point is.

 You called it a national emergency.

-I'm not disagreeing, but if if we look at what's happened on television, you know, almost in the immediate aftermath of this.
+I'm not disagreeing, but if we look at what's happened on television, you know, almost in the immediate aftermath of this, the same predictable talking points.

-Uh look, I'm on radio 30 years, Heraldo.
+Look, I'm on radio 30 years, Geraldo.

 I've been trained in the use of firearms since I'm 11.

-I'm never gonna convince you either.
+I'm never going to convince you either.

 But if we do a comprehensive security threat assessment of every school and we get the manpower that's necessary, we implement the changes.

-Number one, we'd minimize the ability of these people to get in, and number two, if it happens, we've got first responders right there on the ground with the capacity to defend.
+And number two, if it happens, we've got first responders right there on the ground with the capacity to defend.

-We have a program, no child left behind.
+We have a program, No Child Left Behind.

-We should now start a program in the spirit of what you and Jonathan have just been saying, and what the president said in his I thought heartfelt remarks.
+We should now start a program in the spirit of what you and Jonathan have just been saying and what the president said in his, I thought, heartfelt remarks.

 You have a program where individual school districts can apply to a federal grant to secure their school.